arogi/arogi-demos/docker-instructions.md

  1. Install Docker.
 Their webpage has [instructions](https://docs.docker.com/engine/installation/).

- 2. Access Docker via a Terminal shell:
-    - *Linux Users*, proceed to Step 1 of Getting Started.
-    - *Windows and OS X*, use the Docker Quickstart Terminal.
+ 2. In Windows and OS X, use the Docker Quickstart Terminal to access Docker.
+Linux uses the standard Terminal.

- 3. To make a local copy of arogi-demos, in a Terminal shell, type:
+ 3. Make a local copy of arogi-demos.
+Type:
     `git clone https://github.com/arogi/arogi-demos.git`